 A less-than-favorable review of Dr. Peterson’s recent book Twelve Rules for Life called it a “self-help book from a culture warrior.”
 Were this an accurate summary, I doubt that I would have finished chapter one, much less the entire book.
 This description is inaccurate in two ways, both of which expose the corrosive cultural narrative (one that, I think, the Right and Left hold, for the most part, in common) that distorts what Peterson is saying.
 Let me deal with the idea of a “culture war” first.
-I propose to do this by comparing Dr. Peterson to one of the West’s most influential authors whom you’ve never read, Peter Lombard.
-This comparison will illuminate the reasons why I consider Dr. Peterson’s appearance on the scene to be a hopeful development.
+I propose to do this by comparing Dr. Peterson to one of the West’s most influential authors whom you’ve (probably) never read, Peter Lombard.
+This comparison will illuminate the reasons why I consider Dr. Peterson’s appearance on the scene to be mainly a hopeful development.

 Lombard lived in the first part of the twelfth century.
 The European tenth century was one of chaos and brutality.
 Charlemagne’s empire collapsed as his heirs contended for power and Europe was attacked by Vikings from the north, Magyars from the east, and Saracens from the south.
 This political turmoil affected the cultural and intellectual life in the West.
 When Peter Lombard came of age, controversies dealing with Church discipline, theology, and political jurisdiction continued to be quite rampant.